BenjaminKobjolke/obsidan-tools/README.md

-# Markdown File Organizer by Year
+# Obsidian Sorter

-A Python script that automatically organizes markdown files into year-based subdirectories based on their creation date.
-Designed for Obsidian notes but works with any markdown files.
+A Python tool to organize Obsidian markdown files into year-based subdirectories based on their YAML frontmatter dates.
+It also handles moving associated resource files (images, videos, etc.) referenced in the markdown files.

 ## Features

+- Sorts markdown files into year-based subdirectories (e.g., `2023/`, `2024/`)
-- **Automatic year extraction** from YAML frontmatter `Created at` field
+- Extracts year from YAML frontmatter `Created at:` field
-- **Fallback to filename parsing** for files with `YYYYMMDD_` date prefix
-- **Resource file handling** - Automatically moves associated media files (images, videos, zip files, etc.)
-- **Intelligent conflict resolution** using SHA256 hashing
+- Fallback to YYYYMMDD_ filename pattern if frontmatter is missing
+- Moves associated resource files from `_resources/` directory
+- Intelligent duplicate handling with file hash comparison
+- Automatic renaming of conflicting files
+- Updates markdown links when resources are renamed
-- **Dry-run mode** by default to preview changes before executing
+- Dry-run mode by default to preview changes
-- **Cross-platform** support (Windows, macOS, Linux)

 ## Requirements